-Project Ignorance, run through volunteers, who care about this gifted and amazing country and its future, will bring you a big-picture view of the strengths that Allah has gifted us in comparisons with other countries.
+Project Ignorance, run through volunteers, who care about this gifted and amazing country and its future, will bring you a big-picture view of the strengths that God has gifted us in comparisons with other countries.

-It will also expose stereotypical change agendas of various stakeholders which are used to arouse our emotion – of the elite as well as of the illiterate types – but may not have correlation with real change this country needs.
+It will also expose stereotypical populist change agendas of various stakeholders which are used to arouse our emotion – of the elite as well as of the illiterate types – but may not have correlation with real change this country needs.

 Checking out a fake story is pretty easy to do, the hard part is knowing when to check.
 So think of the "WOAH" test. https://t.co/9Lh3d7spI2

 It is through fresh perspectives provided by Project Ignorance that you will be able to decide where to put your weight next on occasions as big as ballot box or as minor as sharing the next video on Facebook or forwarding a WhatsApp message as received.

 Another case in point: Coverage of PIA flight PK 661 crash and Dawn journalist Zarrar Khuhro’s take on it.

 Dawn's @ZarrarKhuhro takes a dig at #PK661 coverage and what we forwarded as received. #ProjectIgnorancehttps://t.co/ZedgINTySm